-Class I Director (Independent) Age: 54

-Director Since: 2021
+Class I Director (Independent) Age: 54 Director Since: 2021

-Committees:

-- CompensationNominating and Corporate Governance
+- · Compensation - · Nominating and Corporate Governance

-- Duke University: BA Northwestern University's Kellogg School of Management: MBA
+- · Duke University: BA - · Northwestern University's Kellogg School of Management: MBA

-- Industry Experience (Gaming, Hospitality, Media): Acquired over Ms. Black-Gupta's more than 25- year executive career in global marketing roles, including as Global Chief Marketing Officer at Equinox.
-In this role, she led the enterprise-wide marketing strategy for over 300 equinox sport clubs and a pipeline of 10 lifestyle Equinox hotels with a focus on customer experience and digital engagement that successfully elevated the lifestyle brand, enhanced client loyalty and expanded omnichannel growth opportunities. - Sales & Marketing: Developed through her multiple roles focused on the development and execution of sales & Marketing.
-Developed in ough rier miniple foles locused of in the development and execution of marketing strategies and digital media engagement tactics for global consumer brands.
-This included overseeing a digital marketing strategy for the \$1B Bobbi Brown Cosmetics brand in over 150 countries, strategically positioning marketing for Procter and Gamble's Gillette Venus and Oral B brands, and pioneering the beauty industry's first digital channel launch in support of Estée Lauder's Bobbi Brown brand, as well as her current role as Co-Founder of Ourself, where she is driving proprietary innovation in Bio-Technology for the fast growing direct-to-consumer and professional brand. - Strategic Planning / M&A: Obtained throughout numerous executive leadership roles, where Ms. Black-Gupta was responsible for strategy development and M&A initiatives, including at Estée Lauder, where she worked closely with the corporate development team to support the company's M&A strategy to fuel brand innovation and growth, and in her current role as Co-Founder and previously CEO of Ourself, where she oversaw go-to-market product and commercial strategy.
+- · Industry Experience (Gaming, Hospitality, Media): Acquired over Ms. Black-Gupta's more than 25- year executive career in global marketing roles, including as Global Chief Marketing Officer at Equinox.
+In this role, she led the enterprise-wide marketing strategy for over 300 equinox sport clubs and a pipeline of 10 lifestyle Equinox hotels with a focus on customer experience and digital engagement that successfully elevated the lifestyle brand, enhanced client loyalty and expanded omnichannel growth opportunities. - Sales & Marketing: Developed through her multiple roles focused on the development and execution of marketing strategies and digital media engagement tactics for global consumer brands.
+This included overseeing a digital marketing strategy for the \$1B Bobbi Brown Cosmetics brand in over 150 countries, strategically positioning marketing for Procter and Gamble's Gillette Venus and Oral B brands, and pioneering the beauty industry's first digital channel launch in support of Estée Lauder's Bobbi Brown brand, as well as her current role as Co-Founder of Ourself, where she is driving proprietary innovation in Bio-Technology for the fast growing direct-toconsumer and professional brand. - Strategic Planning / M&A: Obtained throughout numerous executive leadership roles, where Ms. Black-Gupta was responsible for strategy development and M&A initiatives, including at Estée Lauder, where she worked closely with the corporate development team to support the company's M&A strategy to fuel brand innovation and growth, and in her current role as Co-Founder and previously CEO of Ourself, where she oversaw go-to-market product and commercial strategy.